-Due to the nature of the service, contact with both broadsheet (newspapers) and broadcast (radio / TV) media is usually reactive whereas contact with healthcare journals / trade press is mostly proactive.
-However, work continues with some success to improve media relations where possible.
+Due to the nature of the service, contact with both broadsheet (newspapers) and broadcast (radio / TV) media is usually reactive.
+Engagement with healthcare journals and trade press has traditionally been proactive and largely free of charge.
+However, an increasing number of publications are now introducing fees for publishing submitted articles.
+Nonetheless, work continues with some success to improve media relations where possible.